5 Signs You're Running on Empty (And How to Refill)

 Sign 5: Rest Does Not Restore You

 You sleep and wake up tired.
 You take a weekend off and return to Monday feeling no different than Friday.
-You go on holiday and spend the first three days unable to actually relax because your nervous system is still braced for the next demand.
+You go on holiday and spend the first few days unable to actually relax because your nervous system is still braced for the next demand.

 When rest stops being restorative, it is a sign that the depletion has gone beyond what ordinary recovery can address.
 You are not tired in a way that a good night's sleep will fix.
 You are depleted in a way that requires something more sustained — and more fundamental.